cheikhcoder/Hackathon-CitoyenSN/README.md

-# PatrioteSN - Legal Assistant Chatbot
+# CitoyenSN - Legal Assistant Chatbot

-**PatrioteSN** is an interactive legal assistant leveraging artificial intelligence to provide information on Senegalese law.
+**CitoyenSN** is an interactive legal assistant leveraging artificial intelligence to provide information on Senegalese law.
 This project includes various functionalities: a multilingual chatbot supporting audio transcription, document summarization, and translation of responses into Wolof.

 ## Table of Contents